The Essentials of Winter Driving

 CIESC - The Essentials of Winter Driving

-But no matter how much fun snow days can be, we probably don’t need to tell you that sliding or skidding in your car isn’t a good time.
+Whether you love it or hate it—wintertime is here!
+From sledding to hot chocolate by the fireplace, there are a lot of snowy activities to enjoy.
+Unfortunately, winter driving is not one of them.
 In fact, the Federal Highway Administration estimates that up to 24% of weather-related crashes occur in the snow and ice.
 Nearly 120,000 people are injured each year on icy pavement.
-In 2020 alone, the NHTSA reports that 374 fatal crashes occurred in wintry conditions.
+In 2022 alone, the NHTSA reports that 498 fatal crashes occurred in wintry conditions.

 Our number-one tip for safe winter driving?
-Avoid getting on the road whenever possible.
+Assess the weather and driving conditions before getting on the road.
+If there’s heavy snow and ice on the radar, avoid getting on the road.
+Plan ahead—not only should you be checking the conditions at the time of your departure, but any later times you plan on driving that day.
 Not driving is always safer than getting behind the wheel in less-than-optimal conditions.
 Monitor the weather and decide if the trip is really worth it before you set out.

-While you should always get maintenance on your car to make sure it’s in good shape, it’s even more important to take care of your vehicle when it gets colder.
-Keep your gas tank at least half full, replace your windshield wipers, check your tire treads and pressure, and keep an emergency kit in your trunk.
-According to OSHA, having items like blankets, a flashlight, jumper cables, a small shovel, and sand or cat litter (to help tires get traction) on-hand can make all the difference in an emergency.
+While you should always get maintenance on your car to ensure it’s in good shape, it’s even more important to take care of your vehicle when it gets colder.
+Keep your gas tank at least half full, replace your windshield wipers, check your tire treads and pressure, and keep a car emergency kit in your trunk.
+According to OSHA, having items like blankets, a flashlight, jumper cables, a small shovel, and sand or cat litter (to help tires get traction) on hand can make all the difference in an emergency.
 If you’re traveling on remote roads, it’s also advisable to bring water bottles and non-perishable snacks.

-Another essential piece of winter car equipment is an ice-scraper.
-Before taking off, scrape the snow and ice off all of your windows and outside mirrors, and make sure your headlights and brake lights aren’t covered as well.
-Turn on your window heaters to help melt the ice and, as a bonus, warm up your car’s interior.
+Another essential piece of winter car equipment is an ice scraper.
+Before taking off, scrape the snow and ice off all of your windows and outside mirrors, and make sure your headlights and brake lights aren’t covered either.
+Turn on your defroster to help melt the ice off your windows and, as a bonus, warm up your car’s interior.
+Even more effective is a snow shield, conveniently covering your windshield from any snowfall or ice while parked outside.
+Plan ahead this winter—leave at least five minutes earlier than usual to account for the time it takes to defrost the car.

 Keep an eye on the road and pay attention to how your car handles as you drive.
 Even if the street has been plowed and looks safe, there could still be ice patches blending into the pavement.
 Stay on the safe side and drive as if the road is littered with ice patches (because it very well could be).
 Take special care when going over bridges since cold air can flow underneath and keep them icy longer than the rest of the road.
 In addition to the traditional five senses, don’t forget to keep a healthy dose of common sense.
 If something seems dangerous, it probably is.
 You’re always better safe than sorry!